johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

   - Claim that we are uniquely posed to destroy ourselves
   - Hawking's fear of extraterrestrial civilizations
   - Human civilization as on the "final second" on the "last day" of the cosmic year
-  - Guns Germs and Steel is a bad explanation
+  - Guns Germs and Steel as a bad explanation
+  - Domesday argument:
+  - AI supremacy: Universality implies that, in every important sense, humans and AIs will be other than equal.

 - Hero List:
   - Popper